lighttransport/tinyusdz/README.md

 * [ ] USDA writer
 * [ ] USD <-> glTF converter example

+### Tydra

+Tydra is an interface to Renderers/Viewers and other DCCs.
+Tydra may be something like Tiny version of pxrUSD Hydra, but its API is completely different.
+See [src/tydra/README.md](src/tydra/README.md) for the background.

+* Image color space
+  * sRGB
+  * Linear
+  * Rec.709
+  * [ ] Partial support of OCIO(OpenColor IO) through TinyColorIO https://github.com/syoyo/tinycolorio .
+Currently SPI3DLut only.

 ## Notice

 TinyUSDZ does not support Reality Composer file format(`.reality`) since it uses proprietary file format and we cannot understand it(so no conversion support from/to Reality also).